Advert for the Move to Australia Directory

 People are always asking me whether moving to Australia was worth it.
-It cost a large chunk of equity from our home, set my husband’s career onto a slightly different track (from military aviation to commercial aviation), meant leaving behind our parents, our siblings, our niece and nephews and our friends.
+It cost a large chunk of equity from our home, set my husband’s career onto a different track (from military aviation to commercial aviation), meant leaving behind our parents, our siblings, our niece and nephews and our friends.
 It meant pulling our three kids away from everything and everyone they knew, without having a job offer or any guarantee that things would work out.

 Posts contain affiliate links.
 If you buy things through the links the site earns a commission at no extra cost to you.
 Please see the disclaimer in the footer.